-The SSL VPN service listens on all of the SNS firewall's IP addresses by default.
-You can select the object representing the IP address used for setting up SSL VPN tunnels (UDP), especially when: The IP address used for setting up the SSL VPN tunnels (UDP) is not the main IP address of the external interface.
-The IP address used for setting up the SSL VPN tunnels (UDP) belongs to an external interface that is not linked to the default gateway of the firewall.
-The listening ports of the SSL VPN service can be changed to UDP and TCP, Some ports are reserved for the SNS firewall's internal use only and cannot be selected.
-If you change any of the default ports, the SSL VPN could become inaccessible from networks (hotels or public WiFi) on which Internet access is filtered.
-You can change the length of time after which the keys used by the encryption algorithms will be renegotiated.
-The default value is 4 hours (14400 seconds).
-This operation is transparent for the user - the active tunnel will not be disrupted during renegotiation.
-If this option is selected, the SSL VPN client will include the DNS servers retrieved via the SSL VPN in the workstation's (Windows only) network configuration.
-If DNS servers are already defined on the workstation, they may be queried.
-If this option is selected, the SSL VPN client will exclude DNS servers already defined in the workstation's (Windows only) configuration.
-Only DNS servers sent by the SNS firewall can be queried.
+e SNS firewall's IP addresses by default.
+You IP address used for setting up SSL VPN he SSL VPN tunnels (UDP) is not the main IP he SSL VPN tunnels (UDP) belongs to an to the default gateway of the firewall. rice can be changed to UDP and TCP, Some s internal use only and cannot be selected.
+If ne SSL VPN could become inaccessible from ich Internet access is filtered. r which the keys used by the encryption fault value is 4 hours (14400 seconds).
+This the active tunnel will not be disrupted during client will include the DNS servers retrieved via lows only) network configuration.
+If DNS kstation, they may be queried. client will exclude DNS servers already defined onfiguration.
+Only DNS servers sent by the SNS the the charge